msvrtan/msvrtan.github.io/about-me-talks.md

 ### PHPDay 2020, Verona
-- 2020-05-14 Tools and traits to keep your code at level

-### ZgPHP meetup, Zagreb
-- 2020-04-23 Tools and traits to keep your code at level

-### PHP Slovenia meetup, Ljubljana
-- 2020-03-26 Tools and traits to keep your code at level
+- 2020-09-08 Tools and traits to keep your code at level

 ## Previous talks